SumoLogic/sumologic-documentation/docs/search/Live-Tail/Troubleshooting-Live-Tail.md

 # Troubleshooting Live Tail

-Data ingested from Amazon S3 can’t be tailed.
+Data ingested from Amazon S3 cannot be tailed.

 ## No messages appear in a Live Tail session